Community detection in complex networks via node similarity, graph representation learning, and hierarchical clustering

 It must be noted that hierarchical clustering methods may also be based on graphs.
 For example, we could generate a graph using $k$-nearest neighbours methods and define a criterion using the degrees of nodes~\cite{graphDegreeLinkage}.

-The single-linkage criterion is relatively naive and often does not produce suitable partitions.
+The single-linkage criterion is relatively naïve and often does not yield suitable partitions.
 The remaining ones have higher time complexity.
 One way to bypass the complexity problem is to add additional requirements.
-For example, the Genie algorithm~\cite{genie,genieclust} uses a single-linkage criterion but simultaneously monitors the partition's Gini Index value, i.e., a measure of inequality of cluster sizes.
-Only the cluster of the smallest cardinality can be merged when the algorithm reaches a pre-set threshold of the Gini Index value.
+For example, the Genie algorithm~\cite{genie,genieclust} uses a single-linkage criterion but simultaneously monitors the partition's Gini index value, which a measure of inequality of cluster sizes.
+Only the cluster of the smallest cardinality can be merged when the algorithm reaches a predefined threshold of the Gini index value.